CyVerse-learning-materials/learning-materials-home/docs/ds/de/doi.md

     - Data associated with a research project may include multiple files with different roles.
     - If there are components of your dataset that belong in a public repository such as NCBI (e.g., fastq files), submit them to the repository, rather than to CyVerse Curated Data.
 You may want to include a list of external files in your dataset, with links.
-    - Beyond data, you will include the ReadMe file (see Step 1.c), and you may include scripts or links to scripts to run your analysis.
-Links to analysis tools can also be included as metadata (see Step 2).
+    - Beyond data, you will include the ReadMe file (see Step&nbsp;1.c), and you may include scripts or links to scripts to run your analysis.
+Links to analysis tools can also be included as metadata (see Step&nbsp;2).

 !!! question "How do I Determine how many permanent identifiers to request?"
     To determine how many DOIs to request for a given data collection, consider the following: